jgadrow/connect/.github/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/tge1i8kh84f2le58?svg=true)](https://ci.appveyor.com/project/jgadrow/connect)
 [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)

 This is a simple cross-platform connect game.
 The intent of this is to mostly brush up on my C++.
-However, I also will be iterating on this program over time as a demonstration to potential employers of my abilities.
+This project is just a playground for testing out ideas.
+Because it is not really intended to be "used" by anyone, I'm not going to worry about unit testing or squashing all of the bugs.
+For example, there's a bug that allows you to replace your opponent's marker with your own if the column is full.

 ## Getting Started